 Archaeological findings in the main excavation site span over at least 9000 years and will be presented in five so called time-stations at the "Zeiteninsel": the Mesolithic, the Neolithic, the Bronze Age, the Iron Age and the Germanic People of the early Roman Imperial Period.
 Each station will "revive" an archaeological time period and consists of both buildings and fields (apart from the Mesolithic).
 They are placed into the reconstructed landscape of the relevant era.

-The construction of the first-time station, a neolithic longhouse of more than 30 m of length, began in 2017.
-Since 2018 the farmstead of the Germanic People, which date into the early Roman Imperial Period, is under construction.
-It consists finally of three buildings that are being reconstructed.
-In the coming years three Bronze Age houses and an iron-age village are going to be realised.
+The construction of the first time station, a Neolithic longhouse of more than 30 m of length, began in 2017.
+In 2018 the farmstead of the Germanic People, which date into the early Roman Imperial Period, was built.
+In 2020 this time station will consist of three buildings.
+Currently three Bronze Age houses are being planned, in 2021 an iron-age village is going to be built.

-The Archaeological Open-Air Museum is expected to open full scale in 2022.
+The Archaeological Open-Air Museum is not yet open regularly, but is expected to open full scale in 2022.